javaoffers/briefest/readme.md

 <p>
     I encapsulate some commonly used functions, which are very simple to use.
     And the code is also very concise and clear.
-Such as query or change by id.
+Such as query or change by id .
 </p>

 <p>